utkarsh-dixit/speedy/README.md

 TODO (Soham): Write blogpost on crewai + composio integration which also integrates triggers.

-TODO (Karthikey): Write blogpost on crewai + composio integration which also integrates triggers.
+TODO (Karthikey): Write blogpost on crewai + composio integration which also integrates triggers

 ## Recommended IDE Setup